How the engine works

 The four-stage pipeline

-1. Capture — DXGI Desktop Duplication
+1. Capture — Windows Graphics Capture / Desktop Duplication

 2. Model — per-pixel exposure shader